Colin Allred: 2024

 On May 3, 2023, Allred announced his candidacy for the United States Senate in 2024, challenging Republican incumbent Ted Cruz.
 In March 2024, he won the primary nomination for the Democratic Party.

 On November 5, 2024, Allred lost the general election to Cruz by 8.5%.
 Allred overperformed Kamala Harris in the concurrent presidential election by 5.5%, receiving nearly 200,000 votes more than Harris did and receiving greater support in the largely Hispanic Rio Grande Valley.

 2026

-On July 1, 2025, Allred announced that he would run for the U.S. Senate again in 2026, challenging incumbent Republican Senator John Cornyn.
+On July 1, 2025, Allred announced that he would run for the U.S. Senate again in 2026, intending to challenge incumbent Republican senator John Cornyn.
+On December 8, 2025 Allred announced he was ending his campaign, to instead run in Texas's 33rd congressional district, following Representative Jasmine Crockett's entry into the Democratic race.
+After his withdrawal, former rival candidate James Talarico faced controversy after a social media influencer alleged he had referred to Allred as a "mediocre Black man" in comparison to Crockett in a private conversation; Talarico disputed the claim as a mischaracterization.
+Allred subsequently endorsed Crockett and criticized Talarico.
+Crockett eventually lost the Democratic primary to Talarico, with Crockett later endorsing Allred during his House campaign.